-- 01. Did the traffic analysis incorporate all projects contained in the current version of the fiscally constrained RTP which are within the study area or along major transportation corridors connecting the study area with adjacent jurisdictions? - YES (provide the regional plan referenced and the page number of the traffic study where relevant projects are identified)

-The traffic analysis includes a list of programmed projects on page 5 and Fact Sheets in the Appendix for projects in the network study area.
-The traffic analysis does not include TIP Project GW 410 a widening project on SR 20 from Peachtree Industrial Boulevard to SR 13.

-NO (provide comments below)
+01. Did the traffic analysis incorporate all projects contained in the current version of the fiscally constrained RTP which are within the study area or along major transportation corridors connecting the study area with adjacent jurisdictions? oxtimes YES (provide the regional plan referenced and the page number of the traffic study where relevant projects are identified) The traffic analysis includes a list of programmed projects on page 39 and Fact Sheets in the Appendix for projects in the network study area. ☐ NO (provide comments below) REGIONAL NETWORKS 02.
+Will the development site be directly served by any roadways identified as Regional Thoroughfares?

-REGIONAL NETWORKS

-02. Will the development site be directly served by any roadways identified as Regional Thoroughfares?

 A Regional Thoroughfare is a major transportation corridor that serves multiple ways of traveling, including walking, bicycling, driving, and riding transit.
 It connects people and goods to important places in metropolitan Atlanta.
 A Regional Thoroughfare's operations should be managed through application of special traffic control strategies and suitable land development guidelines in order to maintain travel efficiency, reliability, and safety for all users.
 In light of the special function that Regional Thoroughfares serve in supporting cross-regional and interjurisdictional mobility and access, the network receives priority consideration for infrastructure investment in the Metro Atlanta region.
 Any access points between the development and a Regional Thoroughfare, combined with the development's on-site circulation patterns, must be designed with the goal of preserving the highest possible level of capacity and safety for all users of the roadway.
+NO YES (identify the roadways and existing/proposed access points) Site access is provided by 13 access points on Sugarloaf Parkway, Satellite Blvd and Meadow Church road.